yummyml/yummyml.github.io/sources/index.md

 thus adding new data source is very simple.
 Moreover you can combine multiple data sources to select required features.

+Below you have list of sources available for each backend.

 {% include sources_matrix.md %}